Neharsputhran/Voter-Online-Web-Application/README.md

 - `js/`: Contains JavaScript files for client-side scripting.
 - `api/`: Contains PHP files for server-side logic.
 - `connect.php`: Configuration file for database connection.
 ---
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+---
 Thank you for using the Voter Online Web Application!
 If you have any questions or need further assistance, please feel free to contact us.